srerickson/ucsb-writing-data/README.md

 ### `data/`

-The data directory where raw survey data should be saved, if available.
-It is intentionally left empty in the public dataset.
+The data directory includes raw survey responses.
+The public dataset includes `reflections-public.csv`, which is a subset of the full suvey response data.
+It includs only text responses, including the 310 responses selected in the study, as describe in the paper.

 ### `embeddings.py`